IDAES/idaes-ext/README.md

   3) Copy the HSL files to ```coinhsl``` in ```idaes-ext```
   4) ```bash scripts/compile_solvers.sh```
   5) ```bash scripts/compile_libs.sh```
-  6) There should be to tar.gz files one with executable solvers and the other with shared libraries.
+  6) There should be to tar.gz files one with executable solvers and the other with shared libraries in the dist-lib and dist-solvers directories.
+Add the operating system postfix to the file names.
 These can be installed with the ```idaes get-extension``` script

 ## Build Environments